ylynfatt/docs-1/src/installation.md

 Meilisearch is the recommended search driver for GetCandy.
 :::

-If you're on OSX then you can make use of [Takeout](https://github.com/tighten/takeout) which makes getting Meilisearch set up on Docker a breeze.
+If you're on OSX then you can use [Takeout](https://github.com/tighten/takeout) which makes installing Meilisearch via Docker a breeze.

 Meilisearch also provide great documentation on how to get set up.